TheoBIET/oTaku/README.md

 <img src="./docs/images/Luffy.jpg" align="right"
      alt="Luffy ONE PIECE" width="178" height="178">

-# 🇯🇵 oTaku | Anime Search Engine &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+# 🇯🇵 Baaka | Anime Search Engine &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

+**Following numerous requests and the enthusiasm that the evocation that this project has generated.
+I am currently reviewing the entire application so that everyone can use it easily, even without knowledge! .....**

-o'taku is an API that allows you to find workings streaming links for your favorite anime.
+Baaka is an API that allows you to find workings streaming links for your favorite anime.
 This project aims to simplify the tracking of a particular anime.
 Indeed, when you search for an anime, you will receive a lot of information about it (all coming from a database which is updated daily and fed by the MyAnimeList API; I made this choice to decrease the response time) but also, a list of streaming links available in several languages.
 No more evenings looking for a working streaming link before binge-watching your favorite series!

 -   This project is currently **under development.** 🏗️
 -   React application on the frontend.
 I'm not a designer BUT I did apply myself!
 After all, nothing is better than watching your favorite anome on an eye-pleasing platform 🐻